ska-sa/katgpucbf/doc/fgpu.design.rst

 (the exponential inside the bracket is the so-called "twiddle factor").

-An inconvenience of this structure is that :math:`x^r` is not a contiguous input samples, but rather of a strided array.
-While cuFFT does support both strided inputs and batched transformations, we couldn't batch over :math:`r` and over multiple spectra at the same time as it only supports a single batch dimension with corresponding stride.
+An inconvenience of this structure is that :math:`x^r` is not a contiguous set of input samples, but a strided array.
+While cuFFT does support both strided inputs and batched transformations, we cannot batch over :math:`r` and over multiple spectra at the same time as it only supports a single batch dimension with corresponding stride.
 We solve this by modifying the PFB kernel to reorder its output such that each :math:`x^r` is output contiguously.
 This